 Clustering

-All larger, mission critical Cinegy Archive SQL Server database server installations will choose the option to use the standard Microsoft clustering feature of Windows Server Enterprise (this is not available using Windows Server Standard or Small Business Server).
+All larger, mission critical Cinegy Archive database installations on SQL Server will choose the option to use the standard Microsoft clustering feature of Windows Server Enterprise (this is not available using Windows Server Standard or Small Business Server).

 A cluster typically consists of two machines that form one new virtual machine.
 One of the cluster machines will be active and the other will be passive standing by in case of an emergency.
 If the active machine were to fail, the passive machine would take over and become the new active machine.
 The signaling of the state of the machines is done by a dedicated Ethernet "heartbeat" cable that connects the two machines.

-This shared storage, the Quorum disk, is usually a RAID5 system that has two SCSI or FibreChannel adapters allowing both machines to be connected at the same time.
+This shared storage, the Quorum disk, has two SCSI or FibreChannel adapters allowing both machines to be connected at the same time.
 An important issue to remember when building a cluster is that all components need to be cluster-capable.
 This is especially important for storage adapters and for the storage subsystem itself.
 Every major server vendor can provide a list of clustering-capable hardware they sell.

 Caution